TileDB-Inc/TileDB/doc/source/tutorials/compression.rst

 compression ratio and speed, which you need to adjust based on your application.
 Luckily for you, TileDB *parallelizes* internally both compression and decompression.
 However, parallelization takes effect when the data tile to be compressed/decompressed is large enough.
-Once again, we delegate a more extensive discussion on how compression affects performance to a later tutorial.
+See :ref:`performance/introduction` for more information on TileDB performance and how to tune it.